bhurstGH/shoplist-live/README.md

 ### Frontend

 React is the backbone of the frontend, along with the Material-UI library.
-Material-UI offers a host of great features and makes a great basis.
+Material-UI offers a host of features and makes a great basis.
 Eventually, MUI's theming tools will be used for customized color schemes, such as a light and dark mode.
 In the meantime, it makes it very easy to create visually appealing components.
 I learn something new about it every day.

 Beyond that, I am also using axios for API requests and socket.io for all of the real time components.
 While basic API calls related to the user (register, login, etc) are done traditionally, all of the list based interactions are provided real time via siocket.io.
 My previous experience with socket.io was a chat application that amounted to probably 30 lines of code (which is cool!), so many of my pain points stemmed from my learning curve there.
 I can see how I progressed with it from the start of the app to the end, getting a little cleaner and better with it along the way.